Advanced-computer-lab-2024/JetSetGo2/README.md

 ---
 ## License

-This project is distributed under the MIT License.
+JetSetGo2 is licensed under the **Apache 2.0 License**.
+You are free to use, modify, and distribute this project under the terms of this license.

 ## contact
 For any questions, feedback, or assistance, please reach out to us at